kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Software Engineering 1/Coupling.md

 aliases:
 ---
 ## Coupling (Lower is Better)
-Coupling measures how much software modules or classes depend on each other
+Measures the degree of dependence between different modules -Essentially how much software modules or classes depend on each other

 **See More**
 [[Cohesion Levels]]